We practice Pureland Buddhism by saying Namo Amida Bu — a way of aligning ourselves with wholesome energy.

 In the language of Pureland Buddhism what we are accepted by is the love of the Buddhas, and Amida Buddha in particular.
 We practice reciting the Buddha’s name in order to allow some of the spirit of that great love into our lives.

 Practising in this way, our lives become more meaningful.
-As we recognise our nature as ordinary flawed and fallible human beings, we become more sympathetic to the failings of others.
+As we recognize our nature as ordinary flawed and fallible human beings, we become more sympathetic to the failings of others.
 We feel loved and more able to love others in return.